breezykermo/dotfiles/macconfig/README.md

 cp ../.config/lf/* ~/.config/lf/
 ```

+In 'Alfred', double-click on each of the workflows to install.

 2. Copy [desktop image](https://raw.githubusercontent.com/breezykermo/dotfiles/master/.local/share/thiemeyer_road_to_samarkand.jpg) to Pictures, set as background.
 3. Setup apps:
 - vim / nvim